pattherogue/text-editor/README.md

 ## Features

-- **Undo/Redo Functionality**: The core feature of the text editor is the implementation of undo and redo functionality.
-This is achieved using the stack data structure to store the history of text edits made by the user.
-Each edit operation is pushed onto the stack, and when the user requests an undo operation, the most recent edit is popped from the stack and applied to the text.
-Redo operations involve popping edits from a redo stack and reapplying them to the text.
+- **Undo/Redo Functionality**: Undo/Redo Functionality: Allows users to undo and redo their text edits using a stack data structure, providing a seamless editing experience.

-- **Efficient Text Manipulation**: The text editor efficiently handles text manipulation operations using Python's built-in string methods and slicing operations.
-Text is stored as a string within the text editor class, and operations such as insertion and deletion of text are performed efficiently by leveraging the properties of strings, such as immutability and indexing.
+- **Efficient Text Manipulation**: Utilizes Python's string methods for fast and effective text insertion and deletion, ensuring smooth user interaction.

-- **Error Handling with Exceptions**: The project includes error handling mechanisms to ensure the robustness of the application.
-For example, input validation is performed to prevent the user from attempting to delete a negative number of characters.
-In case of such an invalid input, a ValueError exception is raised, and appropriate error messages are displayed to the user.
-This demonstrates proficiency in error handling and ensuring the reliability of the program.
+- **Error Implements error handling to prevent invalid operations, such as attempting to delete a negative number of characters, enhancing the reliability of the editor.

-- **Memory Management and Efficiency**: The text editor ensures efficient memory usage by managing two separate stacks (`edit_history` and `redo_history`) to store the edit history.
-By effectively managing memory resources and avoiding memory leaks, the text editor demonstrates proficiency in memory management, which is crucial for building efficient software systems.
+- **Memory Management and Efficiency**: Manages memory efficiently by organizing edit history into separate stacks, minimizing resource usage and optimizing performance.

 ## Usage